Tropical Weierstrass points and Weierstrass weights: Slope sets

 \begin{proof} Let $x_1, \dots, x_r$ be a set of distinct points in the branch incident to $x$ in the direction of $\nu$ sufficiently close to $x$.
 There exists a function $f \in \Rat(D)$ such that

 The function $f$ changes slope at the points $x_1, \dots, x_r$.
-Each of the slopes taken at $x_j$ in the direction of $\nu$ can be obtained as the slope of a function in $\Rat(D)$ at $x$ along $\nu$. \end{proof}
+Thanks to Remark~\ref{rem:fact_set_slopes_constant_closed_subsemimodule}, each of the slopes taken at $x_j$ in the direction of $\nu$ can be obtained as the slope of a function in $\Rat(D)$ at $x$ along $\nu$. \end{proof}

 The minimum slope $s^\nu_0(D)$ is related to the reduced divisor $D_x$ at $x$.